pyexcel-renderers/pyexcel-gantt/.moban.d/gantt.rst

 .. image:: https://github.com/pyexcel/pyexcel-gantt/raw/master/demo/demo.png

-Here's what you need to do in your program:
+What you can do is to view it with pyexcel's `command line interface`_:

+    pyexcel view --in-browser --output-file-type gantt.html demo/tasks.csv

+Programmatically, you can do the following:

 .. code-block:: python